Meta-Transfer Derm-Diagnosis: Exploring Few-Shot Learning and Transfer Learning for Skin Disease Classification in Long-Tail Distribution: Experiments and Discussion

-Both DTL (Deep Transfer Learning) and DL (Deep Learning) models utilize ImageNet weights, but the DTL model is fine-tuned with the base classes of the datasets.
+Similarly, both DTL, DTLS and DL models utilize ImageNet weights, but the DTL and DTLS model is fine-tuned with the base classes of the datasets.
 The DL model, serving as a baseline, is chosen to compare performance without any fine-tuning, using ImageNet weights.
-In the DTL model, traditional training methods are employed instead of episodic training.
-For instance, in the case of the SD-198 dataset, 10\% of the 128-class base section are allocated as the validation set.
-The MobileNetV2 model with ImageNet weights are then trained, aiming for the model to learn generalized features from the dataset.
-During testing, this model is used with ProtoNet in an episodic structure to evaluate and compare its performance.
+In the DTL and DTLS setups, a standard training approach is utilized instead of episodic training; for instance, in SD-198, 10\% of the base classes are set aside for validation during fine-tuning.
+DTLS models were pretrained in a self-supervised manner using contrastive loss, and subsequently evaluated by attaching a linear classification head and fine-tuning the models on base classes.
+The results of this evaluation are presented in Table~\ref{tab:Models_Finetuned}.
+For models based on Vision Transformer (ViT-Base), fine-tuning was performed using Low-Rank Adaptation (LoRA) to enable efficient parameter updates.
+For evaluation consistency, all models,including DTL, DTLS, and DL,were tested using a prototypical episodic structure, mimicking few-shot scenarios during inference.

 Various augmentation techniques are employed in different training iterations of the DTL model to compare their effects and success rates.
 While the DTL-base model utilizes RandomResizeCrop and 50\% Horizontal RandomFlip in the SD-198 and ISIC2018 datasets, Resize and 45\% Horizontal and Vertical RandomFlip are used in the Derm7Pt dataset.
 Subsequently, the DTL-Base section is kept constant, and batch augmentation techniques such as CutMix, MixUp, and ResizeMix are added for comparison.
 Each added technique is labeled in the result tables as DTL-CutMix or DTL-ResizeMix.
 Our model named DTL-All-Augment represents a comprehensive model incorporating all three techniques on top of DTL-Base.